GLOBAL MARKETS-Wall Street steady ahead of inflation data, Fed action

 "This week's focus is likely to be centered on CPI and the Fed.
 To us, that is yesterday's news," Morgan Stanley market strategists wrote in a note on Monday.

-Treasury yields held largely steady on Monday.
-The yield on 10-year Treasury notes US10YT=RRwas up 0.2 basis points at 3.569% and the yield on 30-year bonds US30YT=RRwas virtually flat at 3.55%.
-Two-year US2YT=RR yields, which typically move in step with interest rate expectations, rose just 1.4 basis points to 4.342%.
+Treasury yields were flat.
+The yield on 10-year Treasury notes US10YT=RR was up just 2.6 basis points at 3.593% and the yield on 30-year bonds US30YT=RR was up 2 basis points at 3.57%.
+Two-year US2YT=RR yields, which typically move in step with interest rate expectations, rose 5.2 basis points to 4.382%.

 Global asset performancehttp://tmsnrt.rs/2yaDPgn